johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

 ## Kill Long-Running Queries with a Statement Timeout

 PostgreSQL supports a [`statement_timeout`](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-STATEMENT-TIMEOUT) parameter that allows you to set a maximum time limit per query.
 This is useful for preventing long-running queries from tying up precious resources and slowing down your application.
-At [PixieBrix](https://www.pixiebrix.com/), we've seen a few long-running queries cause a full database outage.
+My team at [PixieBrix](https://www.pixiebrix.com/) experienced an incident where a few long-running queries resulted in a full database outage.
 Setting a statement timeout in your Django settings can help prevent this from happening.

 ```python
 DATABASES = {